 ... instead of fried chicken.

-The term broiler refers to fried chicken.
-And since this is also a euphemism of the meat industry, it is more precisely a fattened and roasted chicken.
+Broiler is the name given to fried chicken.
+And since this is also a euphemism of the meat industry, it is more precisely a fattened and fried chicken.

-Know the euphemism of animal products and face reality
+Know euphemism in animal products and face reality

-Changing habits is difficult - But if you really want to live in harmony with your own values and avoid inner conflicts and remorse (more under cognitive dissonance) should not regard animals as objects, but as sentient individuals who, like us, feel joy and pain and have daughters, sons and parents.
+Changing habits is hard - but who really wants to live in harmony with his own values, as well as inner conflicts and remorse (more under cognitive dissonance) should not regard animals as objects but as sentient individuals who, like us, feel pleasure and pain and have daughters, sons and parents.

-We call an animal lying in the street a carcass - we call an animal on a plate dinner.
+An animal lying in the street we call a carcass - an animal on a plate we call dinner.
 Try to see mitigating, obfuscating, euphemizing and sometimes trivializing terms for what they really are.
-The decisive advantage of this, live veganIn my opinion, you no longer have to sugarcoat anything because you are finally acting in complete harmony with your own values.
+The key takeaway here, live vegan, in my opinion, is that you no longer have to sugarcoat anything, because you are finally acting fully in line with your own values.

-Finally, I would like to present the Dominion film which is guaranteed to open your eyes to the suffering of animals caused by our consumer habits.
+Finally I would like to give you the Dominion film which is guaranteed to open your eyes to the suffering of animals for our consumption habits.

-Do you have any questions, tips or other euphemisms that the industry uses to disguise the background to the production of meat, eggs, milk or cheese?
+Do you have any questions, tips or other euphemisms that the industry uses to disguise the background of the production of meat, eggs, milk or cheese?
 Then I look forward to your comment.

 PS.: In our language there are also some Sayings with animal involvementwhich are not animal-friendly at all.
 In the corresponding article I show you some examples.